The College of Engineering, Technology, and Architecture (CETA) prepares you to solve problems, meet design challenges, and create the future.

 As acoustics interns at Cerami & Associates in New York City, Jack Breton ’21 and Nate Cromie ’20 are working with acoustical consultants on a variety of building projects.

-Lauren Gallagher ‘19, an audio engineering technology major, is just one of many CETA seniors who have landed a job before graduation.
-Starting in June, Lauren will be begin her career as an Electrical Engineer with Belcan, LLC.
-In her role, she will be handling projects for Aerospace companies.
+Lauren Gallagher ’19, an audio engineering technology major, is just one of many CETA seniors who have landed a job before graduation.
+Lauren is now working as an Electrical Engineer with Belcan, LLC.
+In her role, she handles projects for Aerospace companies.
 It was her internship at Telefunken Elektroakustik that helped her land the position.
 In addition, Lauren was also very involved at UHart—she was a Peer Tutor, a Red Cap Orientation Leader, a Red Key Tour Leader, Studio Assistant, Senior Senator, and member of Sigma Alpha Iota.

 Now in its fourth year, the CETA Design Expo gives students the opportunity to present their work to other students, faculty, staff, and industry leaders—some of whom participate as judges for the event.